 - 8%.
 Website development and management.

 Get Online Donations with Your Website, Newsletter & AdWords Ads

-Each of the 14 chapters include 3 step-by-step guides that lead you in setting up a modern website, launching a donor newsletter program and applying for a $10k/mo Google AdWords Grant.
+Each of the 14 chapters include 3 step-by-step guides that lead you in setting up a modern website and launching a donor newsletter program.
 See what the 42 guides include.